Load required packages

 42ZambeziSE_Africa3200.002.5130000015.009.322.9138.58.451.8

-Rising nitrate levels in river mouths cause an increase in algae in coastal waters.
-Therefore, data was collected to investigate the relationship between nitrate concentration in rivers and human population density.
-We have the following variables available:
+higher nitrate levels in river mouths tend to lead to more algae in coastal waters. this dataset looks at how nitrate concentration in rivers relates to human population density. the variables are below.

 VariableDescriptionUnits